Romans 9

 It is a rock that will make them fall down.

-But anyone who believes in him will never be disappointed.’
+But anyone who believes in him will never become disappointed.’

 9:33See Isaiah 28:16; 8:14 and 1 Peter 2:6-8.
-‘Rock’ is one of God's names for Jesus.
-He is God's Messiah.
-It is difficult for people to believe that God will accept them only if they believe in Jesus Christ.
-They think that they can do good things and then he will accept them.
-This is why Jesus is like a rock that causes people to fall to the ground.
+Many people found it difficult to accept Jesus' teaching.
+This is why Jesus is like a rock that causes people to fall down.
 Romans 10

-1 My Christian friends, I want God to save Israel's people.
-I want that very much.
+1 My Christian friends, I truly want God to save Israel's people.
 I pray to God that he will save them.
-2 I can say this about them: They really want to serve God well.
+2 I can say this about them: they really want to serve God well.
 But they do not understand the right way to do this.
 3 They have not understood the way that God accepts people.
-Instead, they tried to make their own way to become right with God.
-They refused to accept God's way that would make them right with him.
+Instead, they have tried to make their own way to become right with God.
+They have refused to accept God's way that would make them right with him.
 4 God gave his Law to Israel's people for a purpose.
-But Christ has finished that purpose.
-So now, every person who believes in Christ becomes right with God.
+Now Christ has done everything that the Law commanded.
+So every person who believes in Christ becomes right with God.

 ‘Everyone who believes in him will not be disappointed.’

 12 It says ‘everyone’.
 There is no difference between Jews and Gentiles.
-There is the same Lord for all of them.
-He helps everyone who asks him with many good things.
-13 As it says in the Bible: ‘The Lord God will save everyone who asks him for help.’
+There is the same Lord for all of us.
+He blesses everyone who asks him for help.
+13 As it says in the Bible: ‘Everyone who calls out to the Lord God for help will be safe.’

 14 But people will never ask Christ to help them if they have not believed in him.
 And they will never believe in him if they have not heard about him.
 And they will not hear about him unless somebody tells God's message to them.
-15 And nobody can go to tell God's message to people unless God sends them.
-This is written in the Bible: ‘When people arrive to tell us good news, we say “welcome!” ’
+15 And nobody can tell God's message to people unless God sends them.
+This is written in the Bible: ‘When people arrive to tell us good news, we are happy to welcome them!’

-16 But not every person who hears the good news obeys its message.
-Isaiah said this: ‘Lord God, it seems that nobody has believed our message.’
-17 So then, people must hear the message before they can trust God.
+16 But not everyone who has heard the good news obeys its message.
+Isaiah said, ‘Lord God, it seems that nobody has believed our message.’
+17 So, people must hear the message before they can trust God.
 And people hear that message when someone tells them about Christ.

 18 Let me ask you this: ‘Did Israel's people hear that message?’
 They certainly did!
 The Bible says: